Twingamerdudes/XGen/README.md

 - Health drain
 - Beat and Section events

+## Coumminty
+[Discord](https://discord.gg/pFWDFK33Tv), come here to chat with other people and if you need any help go to #help

 ## Credits
 1. ninjamuffin99 - for FNF itself
 2. KadeDev - for update alert code